lbalbi/PPI_GO_injection/README.md

 We propose the building of enriched torch-based datasets that make up graphs constructed over: approach i) a hypergraph that combines the PPI data with the Gene Ontology through protein annotations; and approach ii) a GO graph that includes protein annotations to the GO tree.
-For access to the datasets see: (https://bitbucket.org/laurabalbi/datasets-ppi-go/downloads/)
+For access to the datasets see: https://bitbucket.org/laurabalbi/datasets-ppi-go/downloads/
+where:

+dataset_SGOFULL_NR is a dataset with non-redundant annotations to the Full GO and split between train/validation/test by protein species;
+dataset_RGOFULL_NR is a dataset with non-redundant annotations to the Full GO and randomly split between train/validation/test;
+dataset_RGOFULL_TRAIN is a dataset with training proteins' non-redundant annotations to the Full GO and randomly split between train/validation/test;

 Graph-based DL approaches over the graphs in i) will receive the GO as part of the training data, this way directly receiving both PPI and Protein Function information through graph structure exploration and training over a global, combined representation of this knowledge.